-To know more about how to build a positive company culture, read our blog here.
+Learn more about how to build a positive company culture.

 Brain exercises help your mental health and fitness in the same way your body benefits from physical exercise.
 If your body receives a low amount of physical activity, you will feel lethargic and sluggish – the same happens with your brain.
 For most of us, our routine is the same day in and day out.
 Indeed, this is particularly true when working from home, and this is why it’s important to shake our routine up from time to time.
 There are two parts in making an activity brain–stimulating – an activity must be both ‘novel’ and ‘complex’.